 3. Lululemon bowline short 8″

 The Lululemon Bowline shorts are a great choice for comfortable, yet a finished look.
 My husband has had these for a year or two now and still loves them but now they have a small stain.
 They’re also a little too big, as he was heavier than he is now when we bought them.
-They are one of his go-tos in his closet.
-These are perfect for a casual dinner out, chores around the house, hiking, or just hanging out.
+They are one of his go-tos in his closet when needing something a little less casual.
+These are perfect for dinner out, chores around the house, hiking, or just hanging out.
 Very breathable and comfortable.
 These shorts have just a drawstring waistband.

 Pros: The khaki color elevates these shorts for a more polished finish while still being a comfortable casual short.
 (Also comes in a navy and sage color).
 Great overall “adventure short”

 Cons: Cost.
 I’ve never seen these specific shorts go on sale.
 They seem to get wrinkly easier than some shorts.
 Wouldn’t be an ideal water short as the previous two work that way.
 However, they are also not designed for that.

 These are a new short to the collection.
 Travis had been wanting to try these Free Fly Utility Shorts after seeing a few sponsored posts on social media.
 Initial thoughts on these are that they are very comfortable and perfect for an adventure.
 These shorts are flexible, water resistant, and come with a zipper and button closure and belt loops around the waistband.
 They have multiple pockets and one with a zipper closure that could come in handy.
 These look like they would be a perfect fishing short.